 Medication and Pain Management

-In order to ensure that your tooth heals properly, it is important to be careful about the foods you eat during the recovery process.
+To ensure that your tooth heals properly, it is important to be careful about the foods you eat during the recovery process.
 Sticky or hard foods could remove or damage your temporary filling, so be certain to avoid them.
 You can also protect the tooth by chewing on the other side of your mouth during your recovery.
 Once you receive your permanent crown or filling, you’ll be able to resume eating your favorite foods again.

-It is very important to be diligent about your dental hygiene routine after you’ve had a root canal procedure.
+It is essential to be diligent about your dental hygiene routine after you’ve had a root canal procedure.
 You should continue to brush your teeth twice daily, floss every night, and use an antiseptic mouthwash to help maintain your oral health.
 This will help to ensure that your surgical site heals properly.
 After the tooth has healed, be sure to keep up your oral hygiene routine to protect your teeth from future problems!

-Do you have any questions about homecare after your root canal procedure?
+Do you have any questions about home care after your root canal procedure?
 We’re happy to help.
-Contact TruBlu Dentistry and we can answer any questions to guarantee your speedy recovery.
+Contact TruBlu Dentistry, and we can answer any questions to guarantee your speedy recovery.